• Skip to primary navigation

 Our jam is made from the strawberries growing in the backyard (a mother's day present gone wild - who knew 2 little plants could become a patch so quickly?)
 The banana flavour is subtle, just enough to make you say "oh.."

-Must you use a water-bath to make jam
+Must you use a water-bath to make this jam?

 Yes!

 Waterbath canning does not take that long.
 Yes, it can be hot and heat up the kitchen, but it is not that complex.
-Even with small batch jam (actually my preferred method of canning), I'm able to throw a small batch together, prepping the jars to clean up my mess, in a couple of hours.
+Even with small-batch jam (actually my preferred method of canning) its not that much trouble.
+I can throw a small batch together - prepping the jars all the way to cleaning up my mess - in a couple of hours.

 Don't skip the water-bath processing.
 Just don't.